Social Network Visualizer 2.1

 Below, we describe how to work with SocNetV.

 To start working with SocNetV you need network data, i.e. a graph of nodes (vertices) and links (edges).

 SocNetV enables you to create networks by point and clicking on the canvas or load them from files.

 There are multiple ways to create or edit nodes and links in SocNetV:

-To create a new node, you can double-click on the canvas or click on the "Add node" button.
+To create a new node, you can double-click on the canvas, click on the "Add node" button or press CTRL+.

 You can move a node by left-clicking on it and dragging it with mouse.